daaaaande/bionanotator/README.md

-# bionanotator - annotate bionano .vcf with annovar and more
+# bionanotator - annotate bionano .csv with annovar and more
 ### what it does
 - takes the raw bionano output and splits it into vcf and tsv file: .vcf is used for annovar, .tsv includes useful columns later pasted into the final outfile
 - annotates with annovar for included databases (hg38, table_annovar)